bikathi/design-patterns/01-creational-patterns/01-factory-method/03-structure-and-pseudocode.md

 # Pseudocode
 - The example below demonstrates how the Factory Method can be used for creating cross-platform UI elements without coupling the client code to concrete UI classes.
 - Suppose we are creating a Dialog box element that should work on both Windows and Web.
-THe buttons in the dialog box may look different, but under the hood, they should work the same way.
+The buttons in the dialog box may look different, but under the hood, they should work the same way.
 - With the factory method, we don't create a *Dialog* class for each platform.
 - We instead create a factory method that produces buttons inside the Dialog class.